StarryLeo/starry-vim/README.md

 ## [Airline]

 Airline provides a lightweight themable statusline with no external dependencies.
-By default this configuration uses the symbols `‹` and `›` as separators for different statusline sections but can be configured to use the same symbols as [Powerline].
-An example first without and then with powerline symbols is shown here:
+By default this configuration uses the [Powerline] symbols as separators for different statusline sections but can be configured to use the unicode symbols.

-To enable powerline symbols first install one of the [Powerline Fonts] or patch your favorite font using the provided instructions.
-Configure your terminal, MacVim, or Gvim to use the desired font.
-Finally add `let g:airline_powerline_symbol_fonts=1` to your `.vimrc.before.local`.
+You can also install one of the [Powerline Fonts] or patch your favorite font using the [nerd-font].
+If you do not like the [Powerline] symbols, you need to add `let g:starry_no_powerline_symbols=1` to your `.vimrc.before.local`.

 ## Additional Syntaxes